-This course examines the major theories in the study of effective organizational designs.
-The emphasis is on the creation and use of vertical and horizontal networks of interdependent and interrelated relationships among functional and operating units to provide the organization with adaptive capacity to respond effectively to a rapidly changing environment.
+This course examines theories of effective organizational design.
+Emphasis is on the creation and use of vertical and horizontal networks of interdependent and interrelated relationships among functional and operating units, and how these networks provide the organization with adaptive capacity to respond effectively to a rapidly changing environment.